suncoast-devs/handbook/lessons/rb-classes/index.md

   - e.g. `name = "Gavin"`
   - e.g. `score = 42`
   - e.g. instance of a string: `name = String.new("Gavin")`
 - But we can make our own classes.
-Lets make one to keep track of information about my dog.
+Let's make one to keep track of information about my dog.

   ```ruby